 The daughter of a factory worker mom and housepainter dad (an eighth-grade dropout), I was the first in my family to go to college.
 So when a displaced furniture-factory worker gives me her elderly mother’s phone number — because her own phone is about to be turned off — I recall exactly how that feels.
 My first book for Little, Brown & Co. was called “FACTORY MAN,” about a black sheep furniture-maker from the storied furniture-making family in Bassett, Va., who gave cheap imports from China the middle finger and kept his Galax factory workers employed.

-My second book is a story I began 25 years ago — back when my hair was still dark.
-It’s called TRUEVINE, and it’s a deeply reported but moving story about race, greed and the human condition.
+My second book, published in 2016, was a story I began 25 years earlier — back when my hair was still dark.
+It’s called TRUEVINE, and it’s a moving story about race, greed and the human condition.
 When I first heard about the story, I almost didn’t believe it.
 But George and Willie Muse really kidnapped and made to work circus sideshows for decades without pay while their mother fought to get justice for her family.

 Keep digging, has always the gist of my journalism M.O., and follow what moves you.

 I love talking to students, readers and journalists alike about the importance of covering diverse communities.
-I’ve spoken in venues as varied as a South African newsroom, to my class of Nieman fellows at Harvard, to young students from Penn State to James Madison University, as well as to myriad church groups, journalism organizations and writing workshops.
+I’ve spoken in venues as varied as a South African newsroom to young students and to readers across the United States.

 I figure I’ve been reporting since I was 4 years old.
 That’s when I ran away from home with my tricycle and my beagle mutt, Tessie — to the grocery store (a great story-finding place, by the way).
 A neighbor spotted me there, chatting up the butcher and staring longingly at the Popsicles, and returned me to my frantic mom.
 Six years later, I got my first newspaper job — delivering the Urbana Daily Citizen from my 10-speed.